software-mansion/setup-ci/readme.md

 ## 💡 Demo

-Say we want to set up GitHub actions that run ESLint check and Jest tests on our project every time we create or push to an existing Pull Request.
+Say we want to set up GitHub actions that run Typescript and Prettier checks on our project every time we create or push to an existing Pull Request.
 Let's try to use `npx setup-ci` to do the heavy lifting and generate all the necessary configurations.

 <p align="center">